Email Marketing

 You can also design your email signature directly in your email client.
 Most popular email clients allow users to design important elements of a signature, including images, links, social media icons, text, etc.

-With Gmail, you can easily create a signature via Settings.
+With Gmail, you can easily create a signature via settings.

 Using a Word Processor or Google Docs